50 things you need to know before traveling to Spain

 San Juan de Gaztelugatxe, Basque Country

 #49 What documents do I need to enter Spain?
 Spain is an EU member and integrates the Schengen area, which means free movement of people within this area.
-If you are from a Schengen country just take your ID Card (or passport) and enjoy these great times :).
-If not click here for more info on this and on Schengen Visas.
+If you are from a Schengen country, take your ID Card (or passport) and enjoy these great times :).
+If not, click here for more info on this and Schengen Visas.

 Recommended Spain Travel Guide Books